auroraai-bot-platform/platform/README.md

 We are happy to receive contributions into our repositories.
 To contribute, follow these steps:
 1. Create an issue describing the feature you want to work on
+1. Fork the Github repository you want to work on
 1. Write your code, tests and documentation
 1. Create a pull request describing your changes
-1. Your pull request will be reviewed by a maintainer, who will get back to you about any necessary changes or questions.
+1. Your pull request will be reviewed by a maintainer, who will get back to you about possible changes or questions.